-- The most in-demand project types and skills across all industries and business functions
+- Remote-only project requests increased 335% YOY across all industries and business functions.

 2020 Independent Talent Trends

-In last year's report, marketing and sales projects topped the list of most in-demand projects—a trend that continued throughout the year with independent experts assisting on everything from highly specialized pharmaceutical product launches to initiatives aimed helping marketers understand rapidly changing customer preferences .
+In the 2020 report, marketing and sales projects topped the list of most in-demand projects—a trend that continued throughout the year with independent experts assisting on everything from highly specialized pharmaceutical product launches to initiatives aimed helping marketers understand rapidly changing customer preferences .
 Project management was the most-requested skill.
 We also saw:

 - Rising demand for process-related projects as companies transform their operations to grapple with radical shifts in the business landscape